-Red Hat is a commercial Linux company that has developed its enterprise Linux targeted towards the Enterprise and commercial market.
+Red Hat is a commercial Linux company that has developed its enterprise Linux targeted toward the Enterprise and commercial market.
 Red Hat engineers and architects put a lot of effort to develop this Linux, well suited for the enterprise.
-Red Hat is well known for its contributions to Linux Kernel and associated technologies in the open-source community as well.
 Since RHEL is free and open-source software, anyone can download the complete source code.
-However, enterprise customers purchase support subscription from Red Hat to run their systems more reliably and more securely.
+However, enterprise customers purchase support subscription from Red Hat to run their systems more reliably and securely.

-Now, this is clearly undermining the actual benefits that people used to take from CentOS Linux.
-In simplest terms, CentOS stream now will serve as upstream of RHEL and it will be a “testing” branch for Red Hat Enterprise Linux (RHEL).
-Which means CentOS can become an operating system for personal Laptops/desktops or testing environment, but it cannot serve as a free, stable, and enterprise-ready operating system.
+This is clearly undermining the actual benefits that people used to take from CentOS Linux.
+In simplest terms, the CentOS stream now will serve as upstream of RHEL and it will be a “testing” branch for Red Hat Enterprise Linux (RHEL).
+This means CentOS can become an operating system for personal Laptops/desktops or testing environments, but it cannot serve as a free, stable, and enterprise-ready operating system.

-This Linux is compiled from Red Hat Enterprise Linux source code.
+Oracle Linux is compiled from Red Hat Enterprise Linux source code.
 This Linux is best used for oracle databases/applications.
-This is free to download, use, and share.
+It is free to download, use, and share.
 There is no license cost.
-However, enterprises buy support subscriptions for their business-critical infrastructure.
+However, enterprises buy support subscriptions for their business-critical infrastructure

 Debian is one of the stable and oldest Linux distributions in the Linux family.
 It comprises free and open-source software developed by the community-supported Debian project.
 The whole point of Debian from day one was “STABLE”.
 It is freely available to Download.